Letting go and moving forward is never easy.

-But there will always come a point in our lives when it becomes necessary.
+But there will always be a point when it becomes necessary.

-Once that moment comes, here are seven things you need to know about this difficult, yet life-changing process.
+Once that moment comes, here are seven things you need to know about this difficult yet life-changing process.

 Things You Should Know About Letting Go and Moving Forward